kmlawson/history-of-history-in-east-asia/seminars.md

 Review your notes from *Oxford History*:
 Vol 1: Ch 16 Chinese History and Philosophy, Ch 17 Pre-Qin Annals

+Reference:

-Reference: for an overview of the history of this period:
+The first few weeks leans heavily in the direction of Chinese history.
+If you feel a bit disoriented, you can get an overview of the history of this period here:

 *The Cambridge History of Ancient China* Ch 8: The Spring and Autumn Period

+There is also a fantastic reference manual that anyone with an interest in Chinese history should consider using:

+Wilkinson, Endymion Porter. *Chinese History: A Manual*.
+Fifth Edition.
+Harvard Univ Asia Center, 2018.  - A convenient digital version of the book can be purchased through the iOS and Android app [Pleco](https://www.pleco.com/).

 ### Elective Reading